equinor/seismic-forward/README.md

 User manuals are located in the 'doc' directory.

+## Prerequisites

+  Boost     -> version 1.65.1 is included under 3rd-party
+               NB!
+If another version of Boost is installed in the operating system cmake may become confused and stop working.

+  Intel MKL -> Must be installed

 ## GitHub

 To have Git remember the credentials for you, do this